 This post is a small photo gallery of the historic Spanish-style town of Sonoma, California.

 The historic town of Sonoma in north California

 About Sonoma’s History

 It all started when Sonoma Mission fathers came to the area and planted their first vineyards in the Sonoma Valley.
 That was around the year 1824.
 Now, years and years later the whole Sonoma Valley area is world-famous for its wine production.
 Sonoma Valley has become a trendy area for wine tourism.

-The historic city of Sonoma has always been a popular destination for different kinds of travelers.
+In addition the small town of Sonoma has always been a popular destination for different kinds of travelers.
 First came the missionaries, then the gold seekers and now the wine lovers.

-Welcome to the historic Sonoma!
+So I wish you welcome to the historic Sonoma!

 The Historic Sonoma on the Map

-Blue Wings Inn
+Historic Sonoma Buildings: the Blue Wings Inn